timersys/popups/README.txt

 If you have cache be sure to enable AJAX mode in the plugin settings page

 == Changelog ==

+= 1.4.6 =
+* Added manual trigger option on display options
+* Fixed bug with session check
+* Fixed bug with border when no color was choosen
+* Now operators can be modified upon rules
+* Changes for premium version

 = 1.4.5.1 =
 * Missing commit that only affect premium version